tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Pricing-API.md

 {{< /tab >}}
 {{< /tabs >}}

-### Executing a Transaction with Promotions
+### Executing a Transaction with Interest-Free Installments

-Once you have selected a promotion, include the `PROMOTION_ID` and the `INSTALLMENTS_NUMBER` as extra parameters in your request:
+Once you have selected an Interest-Free Installments plan, include the `PROMOTION_ID` and the `INSTALLMENTS_NUMBER` as extra parameters in your request:

 {{< tabs tabTotal="2" tabID="2" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}